-- 34. The application presents data from limited water quality sampling done by the applicant in 1986 and 1988.
+- 31. The application presents data from limited water quality sampling done by the applicant in 1986 and 1988.
 Subsequent to these sampling periods, the Town of St. Johnsbury upgraded its wastewater treatment facility from primary to secondary.
-The earlier data cannot, therefore, be used in assessing the project's impact on river's dissolved oxygen regime. - 35.
+The earlier data cannot, therefore, be used in assessing the project's impact on river's dissolved oxygen regime. - 32.
 The Town of St. Johnsbury wastewater treatment facility, with a design capacity of 1.6 mgd has the largest discharge on the river and is an important influence on the river's dissolved oxygen regime.
+Based on 1993 records, the facility is at 68% of its design capacity. - 33.
+The application includes a supplemental report for the 1991 water quality sampling and analysis done by Aquatec, Inc. The report concludes that the project under the proposed configuration will not violate the minimum water quality standards for dissolved oxygen.